Image1

 Alimony and Spousal Support

-Alimony, also known as spousal support, is a payment that one spouse makes to the other during or after a divorce to help maintain the receiving spouse’s standard of living.
-In California, alimony can be awarded on a temporary or permanent basis, depending on the length of the marriage, each spouse’s income and earning capacity, and the standard of living established during the marriage.
+Alimony, or spousal support, is the amount one spouse pays the other during and after divorce to maintain their standard of living.
+The award of alimony in a divorce case is influenced by the length of the marriage, the earnings and earning capabilities of each spouse, and the creation of a standard of living during marriage.

 Child Custody and Support